eerimoq/moblin/README.rst

 - Chat styling (colors, background, shadow, bold).

+  - Twitch emotes.
+Only images.
+Not GIF or other animation.

 - Cosmetics.

   - Select MOBS icon to show in app and on home screen.